jigish/slate/README.md

         bind 1:ctrl layout myLayout

-    Will bind the keystroke ctrl-l to activate the layout called `myLayout`
+    Will bind the keystroke ctrl-l to activate the layout called `myLayout`.
+Note that the layout **must** be created before you bind it.

 * Focus a window in a direction or from an application: `focus direction|app`